Research Accomplishments

 1986: Funding for the future

-A partnership between the Henrietta B. and Frederick H. Bugher Foundation and the AHA, leads to establishing the AHA-Bugher Foundation Centers for Molecular Biology in the Cardiovascular System.
-Using a $9.4 million contribution from the Bugher Foundation, the AHA administered six centers from 1986-96.
+A partnership between the Heart Association and Henrietta B. and Frederick H. Bugher Foundation, led to establishing the American Heart Association / Bugher Foundation Centers for Molecular Biology in the Cardiovascular System.
+Using a $9.4 million contribution from the Bugher Foundation, the Association administered six centers from 1986-96.
 About 120 clinically trained fellows learned molecular biology techniques through the efforts of the six centers.
 This success leads to later Bugher grant programs for the investigation, prevention and treatment of stroke.
-By 2023, gifts from the foundation to the AHA had exceeded $50 million.
+By 2023, gifts from the foundation to the Association had exceeded $50 million.

 1987: Statins get their start

 The cholesterol-lowering drug lovastatin is released into the market after the FDA approved its use in 1984.
-Scientists with research roots in the AHA made significant contributions to lovastatin testing.
+Scientists with research roots in the Heart Association made significant contributions to lovastatin testing.

 1990: First drug approved for infants with heart, lung defects

-Developed by AHA career investigator Dr. John Clements, Exosurf Neonatal, the first synthetic lung surfactant to treat respiratory distress syndrome (RDS) is approved by the FDA.
+Developed by Heart Association career investigator Dr. John Clements, Exosurf Neonatal, the first synthetic lung surfactant to treat respiratory distress syndrome (RDS) is approved by the FDA.
 The syndrome is a life-threatening condition for premature infants with heart and lung defects.

 1992: Drs.
 Krebs and Fischer awarded Nobel Prize for protein research